amjadiftikhar/Class11-React/week1/lesson-plan.md

 - State
   - State holds all the dynamic data of the app
-  - State can only be defined in class-based components
+  - State can only be defined in class-based and functional components with hooks
   - Initialization of state in constructor
   - [Code inspiration](#counter-example)
   - [Exercise](#counter)

-Both props and state are plain JavaScript objects

 Teacher suggestion:
-- Make a jquery app first and then change it into dom
+- Make a jquery app first and then change it to react instead
-- "Why react comes" - video - all students should watch this.

 ### Get started with react